Barcode Automation, inc. is the leading manufacturer of Barcode Readers and Decals for Vehicle Access Control and Automatic Vehicle Identification.

 2001

 Introduced the BA-300 Card Drop Reader for tracking visitor access to gated communities and commercial businesses.
-Using our proven Barcode Technology to read inexpensive drop cards, this unit was designed to control an unattended exit for visitors.
+Using our proven barcode reading optics to read inexpensive drop cards, this unit was designed to control an unattended exit for visitors.

 -